 You've probably noticed that most recipes using ground beef start with a browning step.
-Slow cooker dishes, soups, meat sauces, and sloppy Joes almost always call for browned ground beef, and many casseroles start with browned ground beef.
+Slow cooker dishes, chilis, soups, meat sauces, ground beef stew, and sloppy Joes almost always call for browned ground beef, and many casseroles start with browned ground beef.
 Meatloaf, burgers, meatballs, and stuffed peppers and cabbage are a few notable exceptions.

 How to Choose Ground Beef